sidmohan0/quant-train/README.md

 This started as a fork of QuantGalore's repo, but I've made some changes to the code and added some features.
 I've also added a few more dependencies to the requirements.txt file.
 I've also added a .env file to store some of the key variables.
 You'll need to create a .env file in the root directory of the project which you can kickstart by copying env.example, then renaming it to .env, and then populating all of the fields with the appropriate variables. the only variable that you don't *need* to update is WORKING_DIR because the python script will automatically create a folder called 'working_dir' if one doesn't exist.

+I'll let the overall purpose of this project go with the flow and welcome community feedback!

 ## Installation